b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 >
 > ***15** ==How do ye know of their surety==?
 Behold, ye cannot know of things which ye do not see; therefore ==ye cannot know== that there shall be a Christ.*

-Let's take a moment to zoom out for a moment; we're reading Alma chapter 30.
-Any Mormon who has been paying attention in Seminary would remind you that only two chapters later, Alma the Younger advises us that *faith is not knowledge* ([1](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/32?lang=eng&id=p21#p21), [2](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/32?lang=eng&id=p26#p26), [3](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/32?lang=eng&id=p34#p34)).
+Let's take a moment to zoom out&mdash; we're reading Alma chapter 30.
+Any Mormon who had been paying attention in Seminary could remind you that only two chapters later, Alma the Younger advises us that *faith is not knowledge* ([1](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/32?lang=eng&id=p21#p21), [2](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/32?lang=eng&id=p26#p26), [3](https://www.churchofjesuschrist.org/study/scriptures/bofm/alma/32?lang=eng&id=p34#p34)).

 That said, what I understand Korihor to be saying here is "there isn't tangible evidence of Christ. ==You don't *know* He's coming==.
 This is a tradition that you should give critical evaluation to."

 Assuming that assessment is correct, tell me what Korihor is saying wrong?
 Is he lying?
 Is he misleading people?
 It sure sounds to me like he's challenging claims of knowledge, as these people in Zerahemla seem to have conflated belief with knowledge.
 He's saying "you don't *know* this."
+Two chapters later, Alma agrees by very clearly differentiating *faith* from *knowledge*, and Korihor's audience has *faith* in Christ.

 &nbsp;